MariaG6/Learn-Nextjs/README.md

 ### Deployed Version
 Explore the deployed version of the dashboard application: [Next.js Dashboard](https://nextjs-dashboard-sigma-ruddy.vercel.app/).
 Witness the practical implementation of the concepts you'll be learning in the course.
+If you want to try it out.
+You should be able to log in and out of your application using the following credentials:

+Email: user@nextmail.com
+Password: 123456

 Feel free to clone this repository and use it as a foundation for your own projects or to follow along with the course exercises.